Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 <div class="greater_charm">Greater Charms</div>

-### Marvellous Machinery
+### Marvelous Machinery

 **Cost:** 8m
 **Type:** Simple; Scene
 **Mins:** Craft 4

-The Solar imbues a statue, complex machinery, or even inert ancient aorking with their very Essence—so long as it is not owned.
+The Solar imbues a statue, complex machinery, or even inert ancient working with their very Essence—so long as it is not owned.
 For the Scene the Solar may control this imbued object as though it were an extension of their body.

 Deception
 ---------

+### Spurious Ownership

+**Cost:** 4m
+**Type:** Simple; Scene
+**Mins:** Deception 1

+With the force of certainty and their unconsciously regal presence, whatever the Solar speaks claims ownership of is instinctively believed.

+On a successful Deception Roll above the target’s Guile, the target will believe that a claimed object, structure, or even specific idea belongs to the Solar for the remainder of the scene.
+This belief may remain unless directly challenged.

+If they have knowledge or direct evidence to the contrary, they instead gain a temporary Intimacy of doubt towards their own known evidence, but remain convinced of its true ownership.

 Integrity
 ---------